linetools/linetools/docs/abscomp.rst

 2. If all measurements are a mix of upper and lower limits, take the highest lower limit and flag as a lower limit (*flag_N=2*).
 3. If one or more measurements are a proper detection, take the weighted mean of these and flag as a detection (*flag_N=1*).

+A future implementation will introduce a flag for bracketing an upper and lower limit value.

 Median
 ------